-&lt;sup>1 Also offered in Charleston, S.C.
-Also offered in Norfolk, Va.
-Also offered in North Miami, Fla.
-Also offered in Denver, Colo.
-Student may apply for entrance into these programs by submitting an application to the Program Director during their sophomore year.
-Qualification: Student must hold a bachelor's degree.
-Program has technical standards.
+1 Also offered in North Miami, Fla.
+2 Also offered in Denver, Colo.
+3 Student may apply for entrance into these programs by submitting an application to the Program Director during their sophomore year.
+4 Qualification: Student must hold a bachelor's degree.
+5 Program has technical standards.
 Students with disabilities or special needs should contact the Center for Academic Support.